 The church’s prophet and co-founder, Ellen White, later penned her strongest calls for oversees mission after spending time herself in Europe in the 1880s and Australia in the 1890s.

-In 1901, she declared at the General Conference Session, “The vineyard includes the whole word, and every part of it is to be worked.”
+In 1901, she declared at the General Conference Session, “The vineyard includes the whole world, and every part of it is to be worked.”

 That same year, Arthur G. Daniells became the first missionary elected as the Adventist Church’s president, having served in New Zealand and Australia for 15 years.